 - Account statements and history; and

-We will provide these Communications to you by emailing them to you at the primary email address listed in your WePay Account registration, by emailing you a link or instructions how to access them on a website, or (if permitted by law) by posting them on the Website.
-Communications are considered received by you within 24 hours of the time they are emailed to you or posted to our Website.
+We or the Platform will provide these Communications to you by emailing them to you at the primary email address listed in your Account registration, by texting them to you at the primary telephone number listed in your Account registration, by emailing or texting you a link or instructions how to access them on a website, or (if permitted by law) by posting them on the Website.
+We or the Platform may also provide certain Communications (such as federal and state tax statements) by U.S. mail to the street address listed in your Account registration.
+Communications are considered received by you within 24 hours of the time they are emailed to you, posted to the Website, or mailed to you.
 You further agree that your electronic signature has the same effect as your manual, physical signature.

 Hardware and Software Requirements

 In order to access and retain electronic Communications, you will need the following computer hardware and software: